-Fire Station(s) Current Resources Proposed Resources Impact of change Galashiels Wholetime crewed: one appliance On call crewed: one appliance Wholetime crewed: one appliance On call crewed: one appliance Additional resource: one pool of day shift wholetime firefighters, tactically deployed to on call stations across the area Upgrade fire station Change shift pattern Improved on call availability Hawick Wholetime crewed: one call crewed: one appliance Wholetime crewed (day shift): one appliance (supported by on call firefighters out with these hours) On call crewed: one appliance Enhanced prevention delivery
+Fire Station(s) Current Resources Proposed Resources Impact of change Galashiels Wholetime crewed: one appliance On call crewed: one appliance Wholetime crewed: one applianceImage: Constant of the second sec Upgrade fire station Change shift pattern Improved on call availability Hawick Wholetime crewed: one appliance On call crewed: one appliance Wholetime crewed (day shift): one appliance (supported by on call firefighters outwith these hours) On call crewed:one appliance Enhanced prevention delivery

 - Data supports a change to a day-shift duty system for wholetime firefighters in Hawick, when they are most likely to be called to an emergency and when on call availability is challenging.
-This would match resources to operational risk and demand. - RAAC roof will be repaired at Hawick and the station will be upgraded. - A pool of wholetime staff at Galashiels would be deployed to on call stations in the area to maintain availability during the day and enhanced prevention. - Around 12 staff would be transferred into other roles across training, prevention and operational resilience.

-• Around £478k reduction and redirection in resource costs.
+This would match resources to operational risk and demand. - RAAC roof will be repaired at Hawick and the station will be upgraded. - A pool of wholetime staff at Galashiels would be deployed to on call stations in the area to maintain availability during the day and enhance prevention. - Around 12 staff would be transferred into other roles across training, prevention and operational resilience. - Around £478k reduction and redirection in resource costs.